Big Five personality traits: History

 The Big Five model originated from the lexical hypothesis, which suggests that the most important personality traits are encoded in language.
 Raymond Cattell built upon earlier lexical work by reducing thousands of descriptors to 16 personality factors, later clustered into five global traits, which some consider the "original Big Five".
 Ernest Tupes and Raymond Christal then analyzed peer ratings of U.S. Air Force officers and derived five core dimensions: Surgency, Agreeableness, Dependability, Emotional Stability, and Culture—an approach later popularized by Warren Norman.
 In the 1980s, John M. Digman and colleagues consolidated evidence from previous studies and reaffirmed five major traits, while Paul Costa Jr and Robert R. McCrae developed the NEO model, starting with three factors and expanding it into the widely accepted Five Factor Model (FFM).
 These four sets of researchers used somewhat different methods in finding the five traits, making the sets of five factors have varying names and meanings.
 However, all have been found to be strongly correlated with their corresponding factors.

 In 1884, British scientist Sir Francis Galton became the first person known to consider deriving a comprehensive taxonomy of human personality traits by sampling language.
 The idea that this may be possible is known as the lexical hypothesis.

-British-American psychologist William McDougall of Duke University, writing in 1932, put forward a conjecture observing that "five distinguishable but separable factors" could be identified when looking at personality.
-His suggestions, "intellect, character, temperament, disposition and temper", have been seen as "anticipating" the adoption of the Big Five model in subsequent years.
-The model was built on understanding the relationship between personality and academic behaviour.
+British-American psychologist William McDougall of Duke University proposed five factors in 1929.
+In 1932, these "five distinguishable but inseparable factors" were listed as "intellect, character, temperament, disposition and temper", and have been seen as "anticipating" the adoption of the Big Five model in subsequent years.

+Swiss psychologist Franziska Baumgarten of the University of Bern implemented the lexical hypothesis, publishing the first psycholexical classification of personality-descriptive terms in 1933.
+Using dictionaries and characterology publications, she identified 1093 separate terms in the German language used for the description of personality and mental states.

-In 1936, American psychologists Gordon Allport of Harvard University and Henry Odbert of Dartmouth College implemented the lexical hypothesis.
+In 1936, American psychologists Gordon Allport of Harvard University and Henry Odbert of Dartmouth College implemented the lexical hypothesis using the English language.
 They organised for three anonymous people to categorise adjectives from Webster's New International Dictionary and a list of common slang words.
 The result was a list of 4504 adjectives they believed were descriptive of observable and relatively permanent traits.

 In 1943, British-American psychologist Raymond Cattell of Harvard University took Allport and Odbert's list and reduced this to a list of roughly 160 terms by eliminating words with very similar meanings.
 To these, he added terms from 22 other psychological categories, and additional "interest" and "abilities" terms.
 This resulted in a list of 171 traits.
 From this he used factor analysis to derive 60 "personality clusters or syndromes" and an additional 7 minor clusters.
 Cattell then narrowed this down to 35 terms, and later added a 36th factor in the form of an IQ measure.
 Through factor analysis from 1945 to 1948, he created 11 or 12 factor solutions.